 First Offense: Restitution.
-Principal/Student conference, detention, or in-school suspension.
-Subsequent Offense: Restitution.
-Loss of user privileges, 1-180 days out-of-school suspension, or expulsion.
+Principal/Student conference, detention, or in-school suspension. ------------------- --

 4. Use of audio or visual recording equipment in violation of board policy KKB.

 First Offense: Confiscation.
 Principal/Student conference, detention, or in-school suspension.
 Subsequent Offense: Confiscation.
 Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school suspension.